Q: With the winter coming, I find it more difficult to get out to exercise. Do you have any ideas?

 - Gradually increase your workout time

 Remember the children.
-They need to be active and informed by precept and example of the benefits of exercise.
+They need to be active and informed of the benefits of exercise.
 Childhood and teenage obesity has become a major problem in developed countries.

 Exercise needs to be a way of life.
 It adds to the quality and enhancement of life.
 It also helps to lessen those winter blues and the regrets of excessive eating, especially when the summer wardrobe is donned!